oddbird/oddsite/content/2017/09/19/susy-use.rst

 Susy3 Media-Queries & Grid Settings
 ===================================

-Since Sass in not aware of the browser or DOM, there is no way to change Susy settings in the browser dynamically – where the adjusted variables would apply automatically at screen-widths.
+Since Sass is not aware of the browser or DOM, there is no way to change Susy settings in the browser dynamically – where the adjusted variables would apply automatically at screen-widths.